mhinkka/angular-playground/README.md

                                    unauthenticated users back to home page.
         config.js               -> Third party javascript file configurations.
 Also includes the actual bootstrapping of AngularJS to the rendered page.
-        translations.js         -> File automatically generated from gettext-tools from po-files.
-Included into the repository in order to be able to easily test the optimized web site in naf.cs.hut.fi. content/                  -> Directory for non-javascript (code) files required by the project.
+        translations.js         -> File automatically generated from gettext-tools from po-files. content/                  -> Directory for non-javascript (code) files required by the project.
 Includes images, less, css and json-scripts etc.
-                                   Note: css files are automatically generated from less files, but they are included in order to be able to easily test the optimized web site in naf.cs.hut.fi. bootstrap/              -> Bootstrap-component related styles (less).
+        bootstrap/              -> Bootstrap-component related styles (less).
         app.less                -> Main stylesheet defition of the web site.
 Will generate app.css that is referenced by the web site. bootstrap*.css          -> Generated bootrap-component related styles (css).